Table of Contents

 - Objects can be overwritten and overwrites are Atomic

-- Object names reside in a flat namespace within a bucket, which means
+- Object names reside in a flat namespace within a bucket (unless Hierarchical Namespace is enabled), which means

 - Different buckets can have objects with the same name.